Mimblewimble-Grin Blockchain Protocol Overview

 Mimblewimble publishes all transactions as confidential transactions.
 All inputs, outputs and change are expressed in the following form:

-where $ G $ and $ H $ are elliptic curves, $ r $ a private key used as a blinding factor, $ v $ the value and "$ \cdot $" is Elliptic-curve cryptography (ECC) multiplication.
+where G and H are elliptic curves, r a private key used as a blinding factor, v the value and "⋅" is Elliptic-curve cryptography (ECC) multiplication.

 An example transaction can be expressed as input = output + change.